usgin/metadata-server/readme.md

 - format: one of *iso.xml, atom.xml* or *geojson*
 - resourceId: the identifier for a resource
 - fileName: the name of a file attached to a metadata record
+- schemaId: the name or id of a schema used by this application.
+Ids must be fully escaped (encodeURIcomponent works in javascript...).

 ## POST /metadata/search/
 Perform a full-text search through available metadata records